 White Bean Veggie Burger with Pickles

 Trying to work meatless meals into your repertoire?
 This White Bean Veggie Burger is the perfect way to start.
-Danielle of Cacao For Coconuts packed this plant-based patty with loads of protein, textures, flavors, and a surprising twist: Caraway Garlic Dills.
+This plant-based patty is packed with loads of protein, textures, flavors, and a surprising twist: Caraway Garlic Dills.
 Veggie burgers get a bad rap.
 But this riff defies all of the stereotypes.